 Hitting our 5th state by the end of February made me so excited because we are making timely progression in our attempt to journey to each of the 50 states.
 And, we aren’t just driving through the states, either.
 We are actually taking time out to experience a wee bit of what each state has to offer.

 Do you remember, a few weeks ago I made a post, 4 Things to do for Black History Month with my fourth suggestion being to visit a historical site that has meaning to you?

 Well, that’s exactly what we did.

-Once we arrived in Louisville, we headed straight to the neighborhood Muhammad Ali grew up in to visit his childhood home that has been restored and turned into a museum.
+For starters, once we arrived in Louisville, we headed straight to the neighborhood Muhammad Ali grew up in to visit his childhood home that has been restored and turned into a museum.
 It is interesting because you are literally in the middle of a Louisville neighborhood.
 So, don’t forget to lock your car doors and protect your belongings.

 Once we found his site, there were a few women there taking photos and talking, so we waited our turn.
-When it was our turn, we checked out his area and posters that some school-age children left and paid our respects.
+When it was our turn, we read the posters that were laid by some school-age children, said a prayer, and left.

 Thank you for stopping by and reading about our adventures.
 Please, share this post using the pins in this post.